urihor/Encrypted-File-Transfer-System/README.md

 ## 📁 Client File Setup

-Before running the client, make sure to place the file you wish to transfer in the following location:
+Before running the client, ensure that the `transfer.info` file is placed in the same location as the executable file.
-X64/Debug/
-The file **must match the exact name** specified in the `transfer.info` file.
+In this file, write the path of the file you want to send.